PuzzelSolutions/SMS/sections/Interfaces/TCP_XML.md

 When a connection is established between the client and the server, the server will wait for the client to send a request.
 The request must be XML and formatted according to the correct schema, and the encoding used must be UTF-8.
 The server will parse the request and send a response to the client.
 The client should always wait for a response before sending another request.

-Delivery Reports are not returned over TCP is this mode, but may be configured to be sent asynchronously to a customer HTTP endpoint using GET or POST.
+Delivery Reports are not returned over TCP in this mode, but may be configured to be sent asynchronously to a customer over a HTTP endpoint using GET or POST.

 It is recommended that each request should contain no more than 1000 messages.
-If you need to send a larger batch it should be split into several XML requests.
+If you need to send a larger batch, it should be split into several XML requests.

 ###	XML Request Example